Government benefits and public assistance in Nevada from DWSS.

 - Early Head Start programs serve pregnant women and children birth to 3 and their families.

-The Nevada Department of Health and Human Services Child Care Subsidy Program can help families that are currently receiving temporary public assistance, low income families, and people who are transitioning off of public and cash assistance.
-Child care subsidies can help Nevada residents in obtaining and paying for child care so they can work or attend job training.
+The Nevada Department of Health and Human Services Child Care and Development Program can help families that are currently receiving temporary public assistance, low income families, and people who are transitioning off of government benefits.
+Child care subsidies can help Nevada residents in obtaining and paying for daycare (or after school care) so they can work or attend job training.
 Click more information on Nevada child care assistance programs.

 Free federal and state income tax return preparation by volunteers is offered in Nevada from the Tax Counseling for the Elderly (TCE) as well as Volunteer Income Tax Assistance (VITA).
 Both services can provide free tax help for taxpayers who qualify for aid.

-Supplemental Nutrition Assistance Program (SNAP), sometimes referred to as Nevada food stamps, provides assistance, support and other public assistance to thousands of families every month.
+Supplemental Nutrition Assistance Program (SNAP), sometimes referred to as Nevada food stamps, provides government benefits that can be used to help pay for groceries.
+All funds are loaded onto an EBT card and that is used by the very-low income household to pay for a portion of their monthly food costs.
 The program is currently run by the Nevada State Division of Welfare and Supportive Services.

 Each and every city and county has a local office to contact for applications to public assistance.
 Select it below.
-Or dial (775) 684-4400 to reach the Nevada Department of Health and Human Services or DHHS for your region..
+There is also the online ACCESS Nevada portal.
+Or dial (775) 684-4400 to reach the Nevada Department of Health and Human Services or DHHS for your region or the DWSS contact information is here. https://dwss.nv.gov/Contact/Welfare/.

 Clark County